-Intangible assets comprise acquired and internally developed computer software costs incurred for the implementation of the treasury management system.
-Capitalised computer software costs are amortised on a straight line basis over the estimated useful life of the software (3 to 7 years).
-Costs associated with maintaining computer software are recognised as expenses when incurred.
+Intangible assets comprise software and project costs incurred for the implementation of the treasury management system.
+Capitalised computer software costs are amortised on a straight line basis over the estimated useful life of the software (three to seven years).
+Costs associated with maintaining computer software are recognised as expenses.